 Encourage Wildlife Into Your Garden

 Encouraging wildlife into your garden is a fantastically rewarding hobby, and will really help to bring your garden to life.
-Plus, lots of garden wildlife such as birds, insects and hedgehogs can be incredibly beneficial to your garden by reducing the spread of weed seeds, pollinating your plants and keeping garden pests such as slugs under control.
+Plus, lots of garden wildlife such as birds, insects and hedgehogs can be incredibly beneficial to your garden.
+They can reduce the spread of weed seeds, pollinate your plants and keeping garden pests such as slugs under control.

-When the weather starts to warm again, hedgehogs will be coming out of hibernation, so putting a little cat or dog food out for them can really help to boost their energy levels.
+When the weather starts to warm again, hedgehogs will be coming out of hibernation.
+Putting a little cat or dog food out for them can really help to boost their energy levels.
 Always remember to put out fresh water for both birds and hedgehogs.

 Insects are so important to our fragile ecosystem, so constructing an insect hotel for insects such as solitary bees and ladybirds to use is a wonderful way to help out.

 There’s something so permanent about a tree, and planting one feels like making your mark on the world.
 If you have small children, I recommend doing it now – you can watch it grow alongside your child.